 Key Takeouts

 Sudden increases in temperature, like hot flashes and night sweats, are common yet frustrating symptoms of menopause.
 They’re caused by hormonal fluctuations, so HRT is a popular treatment.
-However, many women are able to manage their symptoms by making simple lifestyle changes, including losing weight, quitting smoking, and drinking less alcohol.
+However, many women are able to manage their symptoms by making simple lifestyle changes, including losing weight, quitting smoking, avoiding caffeine and drinking less alcohol.

 FAQS